High Costs Mean Instability for Many

 High housing costs in Massachusetts are a significant cause of family homelessness.
-According to the National Low Income Housing Coalition (NLIHC), the statewide average Fair Market Rent of a 2-Bedroom apartment is almost $1,900 a month.
-This means that a worker at minimum wage would need to work more than 107 hours a week to afford an apartment large enough to fit a family with children.
+According to the National Low Income Housing Coalition (NLIHC), the statewide average Fair Market Rent of a 2-Bedroom apartment is $2,165 a month.
+This means that a worker at minimum wage would need to work more than 144 hours a week to afford an apartment large enough to fit a family with children.

 Given this reality, NLIHC developed a concept of a “housing wage,” or the wage that a worker would need to earn in order to pay no more than 30% of their income on rent.
-As of 2021, this wage would need to be $36.24 an hour statewide, but as high as $45.00 in higher-cost Metro Boston.
+This wage would need to be $41.64 an hour statewide, and even higher in Metro Boston.

 For too many families, such incomes are unattainable.
 Indeed, over 70% of very low-income households in Massachusetts spend more than 30% of their incomes on rent.
 Families burdened by high housing costs may find themselves a small setback—be it a layoff or a fender-bender—away from losing their home and entering shelter.